 Māori : visiting the exhibition

-The introductory area orientates visitors to the Māori world by presenting a major underlying concept of the exhibition.
+The introductory area sensitises visitors to the Māori world by presenting a major underlying concept of the exhibition.

-* In the 1835 Declaration of Independence, Māori clearly asserted their desire to maintain their sovereignty.
-They reiterated this desire with their later signing of Te Tiriti o Waitangi (the Treaty of Waitangi) in 1840.
+* In the 1835 Declaration of Independence, the Māori clearly asserted their desire to maintain their sovereignty.
+They reiterated this desire with the subsequent signing of Te Tiriti o Waitangi (the Treaty of Waitangi) in 1840.

-Through whakapapa, Māori identify themselves based on their relationships with others and their surroundings.
+Through whakapapa, the Māori identity is based on their relationships with others and their surroundings.
 The concept of whakapapa encompasses bloodlines between peoples, tribal regions, and the natural environment.
 It speaks of the links between all living and non-living things, as well as those between time, space, and generations.

 Three fundamental elements in this section illustrate the relationships that underpin Māori society and culture: waka (canoe), whare tupuna (ancestral house), and tā moko (the art of carving and staining the skin with pigment).

 The concept of ancestry and of the bond between peoples, is closely linked to that of waka – the canoe used by the Māori's to reach Aotearoa New Zealand.
 The genealogical significance of these waka has grown over time.

 When Māori formally introduce themselves today, they often state the name of the waka that carried their ancestors to Aotearoa New Zealand.
 The strong history and traditions associated with waka reflect their potency as signs of collective identity.

 The importance of the waka in Māori culture is now highlighted by the practice of waka ama (paddling single-outrigger racing canoes), a modern sport that draws on traditional customs and knowledge.